erjank/teaching/performance.md

 In order for this exercise to work well:

+*   Let people know at the start of the class that they will be asked to teach something so that they have time to choose a topic.
+(In our experience, telling them this in advance of the class can be counter-productive, since some people will fret over how much they should prepare.)

 *   Groups must be physically separated to reduce audio cross-talk between their recordings.
 In practice, this means 2-3 groups in a normal-sized classroom, with the rest using nearby breakout spaces,